daizutabi/pheasant/docs/index.md

 ### Visualization

-Pheasant supports various output formats other than standard stream (`sys.stdout`/`sys.stderr`) or plain text output.
+Pheasant supports various output formats other than the standard stream (`sys.stdout`/`sys.stderr`) or a plain text output.
 For example, you can create a PNG image using Matplotlib.
 First, import Matplotlib plotting library.

 ~~~copy
 ```python